 Pennsylvania Forest Action Plan

 The Pennsylvania Forest Action Plan takes an in depth look at the state’s forest resources and was completed as a requirement for the U.S. Farm Bill.

 It is separated into two parts:

 The action plan:

-Pennsylvania state forests are certified (FSC® C017154) under Forest Stewardship Council™ standards.
+Pennsylvania state forests are certified (FSC® and SFI®) by Scientific Certification Systems under the Forest Stewardship Council™ and Sustainable Forestry Initiative™ standards.